religion

 introduction

-lumen religion
+lumena religion

 Typically, prayers and offerings are acknowledged but not responded to.
-Some deities respond quite frequently to requests from the fenvaerja while others seldom respond at all, even to their devotees.
+Some deities respond quite frequently to requests from the fenva while others seldom respond at all, even to their devotees.
 Still others respond on a whim, either guided by their mood that day or by their interest in a specific request.
 A lot of factors play into whether a prayer or offering has any effect.

-vesper religion
+vesera religion

-actae's role
+atei's role

 the deities